sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/apigateway/apigateway-standalone-ecs/README.md

 docker compose up -d
 ```

+NOTEs:
+It's important to understand that the "docker compose" command really creates an "AWS CloudFormation" template (AWS automation template), uploads it to AWS, and runs it.
+What this means is that at the end of the "docker compose" command above, the environment is not yet fully created...
+Cloud Formation is still working at creating all the components via CloudFormation.
+To view the CloudFormation task in progress, go to AWS CloudFormation and find the "apigateway-standalone-ecs" stack.

-Note: if you want to check out the AWS cloud formation generated from the docker-compose (or if you want to add the cloudformation template by yourself in AWS), run:
+If you want to understand the AWS CloudFormation template generated from the docker-compose (OR if you want to add the AWS CloudFormation template by yourself in AWS), run:

 ```
 docker compose convert
 ```

+## Advanced setup - Modify the generated Cloudformation Template